Goorbergh/research_report_repo/README.md

 6. [Calibration plots](#calibration)

 #### 1. Get started <a name="start"></a>
  a.
-All simulations were carried out in R 3.6.2
+All simulations were carried out in R 3.6.2<br />
  b.
-The .R files contain elaborate comments what happens in which part of the code, therefore only a description on where to find which process can be found in this file.
+The .R files contain elaborate comments what happens in which part of the code, therefore only a description on where to find which process can be found in this file. <br />
  c.
-Note that in line 21 the working directory should be specified as the path to the folder "research_report_repository".
+Note that in line 21 the working directory should be specified as the path to the folder "research_report_repository".<br />
  d.
-The used R packages are: install.packages(c("tidyverse", "summarytools", "randomForest", "glmnet", "glmnetUtils", "xgboost", "data.table", "caret", "smotefamily", "xtable"))
+The used R packages are: install.packages(c("tidyverse", "summarytools", "randomForest", "glmnet", "glmnetUtils", "xgboost", "data.table", "caret", "smotefamily", "xtable")) <br />
  e.
 Due to privacy concerns, the original data is not included in this repository.
-To illustrate where the data is supposed to be for the script in order to work  a proxy file is included.
+To illustrate where the data is supposed to be for the script in order to work  a proxy file is included. <br />

 #### 2. Data & Variables <a name="variables"></a>
 a.
 The data import and variable selection happens in lines 20 - 29